Black Bull of Norroway: United States

-Roberts collected a tale from Cumberland Gap with the title The Pretty Girl and Her Lost Chldren.
+Roberts collected a tale from Cumberland Gap with the title The Pretty Girl and Her Lost Children.
 In this tale, three girls live together: a cook, a cleaning lady and Pretty Girl.
 One day, they go to bathe and comment who they wish to appear when they come home.
-The cook wishes for the "purtiest" man in the world, the cleaner for the ugliest man and Pretty Girl for Bully Borns.
+The cook wishes for the "purtiest" man in the world, the cleaner for the ugliest man and Pretty Girl for Bully Bornes.
 When the girls come home, the men they wished for come to their house.
-Pretty GIrl's parents, however, refuse to let their daughter go with Bully Borns, so they replace her for the maidservants.
-Twice, Bully Borns discovers the ruse, then goes back a third time for his true intended.
-Bully Borns and Pretty Girl live together for three years and have three children (three girls), but he eventually abandons her and leaves her with their children.
+Pretty Girl's parents, however, refuse to let their daughter go with Bully Bornes, so they replace her for the maidservants.
+Twice, Bully Bornes discovers the ruse, then goes back a third time for his true intended.
+Bully Bornes and Pretty Girl live together for three years and have three children (three girls), but he eventually abandons her and leaves her with their children.
 While living alone, Pretty Girl sees an old black dog come and take her children, one each time.
 After the third time, she follows the dog and reaches an old woman's house, where she sees her eldest daughter.
 The old woman gives her a ball of yarn.
 Next, she reaches another woman's house where her second child is, and is given an egg.
 Lastly, she reaches a third house with her third child and a third woman, who gives her an apple.
-Later, Pretty Girl goes to see Bully Borns fight against an opponent.
+Later, Pretty Girl goes to see Bully Bornes fight against an opponent.
 During the fight, three drops of his blood fall on his shirt, and, after the fight, he announces he will marry the girl who can wash it.
-Pretty Girl washes it, but another girl steals the credit and shows it to Bully Borns, who declares he will marry her.
+Pretty Girl washes it, but another girl steals the credit and shows it to Bully Bornes, who declares he will marry her.
 Pretty Girl cracks open the women's gifts and finds three pictures: one of a woman carding silk, a second with a woman spinning silk and the third with a woman weaving silk.
-She uses the pictures to bribe the false bride for three nights with Bully Borns.
+She uses the pictures to bribe the false bride for three nights with Bully Bornes.
 After two nights where he was given a spoon of lodma, Pretty Girl wakes him up on the third night and they return home to their children.
 Roberts sourced the tale from an informant named Fae Chadwell Gibson, in Knox County, Kentucky, who learned it from her grandmother.